ibm-cloud-docs/containers/cs_worker_plan.md

 Bare metal machines are optimized for different use cases such as RAM-intensive, data-intensive, or GPU-intensive workloads.

-Choose a flavor with the right storage configuration to support your workload.
+Choose a flavor, or machine type, with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.

 * **SATA**: A magnetic spinning disk storage device that is often used for the primary disk of the worker node that stores the OS file system.
 * **SSD**: A solid-state drive storage device for high-performance data.
 * **Raw**: The storage device is unformatted and the full capacity is available for use.
 * **RAID**: A storage device with data distributed for redundancy and performance that varies depending on the RAID level.
 As such, the disk capacity that is available for use varies.

 {: #bm-table}
 <table>